act-rules/act-rules.github.io/_rules/element-lang-valid-de46e4.md

 #### Passed Example 3

-The `lang` attribute value has a valid primary language subtag, but a syntactically invalid region subtag.
+This `p` element has a `lang` attribute which is not empty ("") and has a valid primary language subtag.
+The region and variant subtag are invalid syntactically, but is ignored by this rule.

 ```html
 <html>